 Dr. Kimlin Ashing-Giwa, director of the Center of Community Alliance for Research and Education at City of Hope in Duarte, CA, and a member of ReACH’s Diversity Advisory Council stresses that having diversity in research helps with finding more about medical treatments for all.

-Take the first step toward increasing diversity TODAY by joining the Army of Women®, a program of the Foundation that connects researchers across the nation with women and men of every age and ethnicity who are willing to participate in breast cancer research studies.
+Take the first step toward increasing diversity TODAY by joining the Love Research Army®, a program of the Foundation that connects researchers across the nation with women and men of every age and ethnicity who are willing to participate in breast cancer research studies.
 Studies range from those looking at the causes of breast cancer and how to prevent it, to quality of life issues experienced during and after treatment, to drugs for prevention or treatment of metastatic breast cancer.

 Another way to make an impact is learning about the Foundation’s The Health of Women (HOW) Study™, an online study for breast cancer.
 This study, open to women and men with and without a history of breast cancer, collects information through online surveys which cover a wide range of topics, including your health, your quality of life, your diet, and your family history.

 Why don’t people of minority backgrounds take part in research?
 One reason is that researchers say they do not know how to engage a diverse population and often do not realize how much time, funding, and staff it takes to work with these groups in research.
 Other reasons contributing to health differences and low rates of participation may include but are not limited to: limited access to quality care, fear and trust problems, financial concerns, not having enough time, different cultural beliefs, and lack of access to or knowing about research.